Legislative Advocacy and Platform

 The legislative responsibility to provide suitable funding for public schools across the state of Kansas is a constitutional mandate, a moral imperative, and an essential component of the future growth and prosperity of the State of Kansas.
 To achieve this objective, SMSD will advocate to:

 - Protect the authority of the Kansas Constitution, which ensures suitable provisions for the equitable and adequate finance of public education for all students in Kansas.

-- Maintain a stable school finance formula, by fully funding the law approved by the Kansas Supreme Court, including funding the required inflationary increases for the next two years, and by removing sunsets contained in the law.
+- Maintain a stable school finance formula, by fully funding the law approved by the Kansas Supreme Court, including funding required inflationary increases, and by removing sunsets contained in the law.
 School funding must provide every student the opportunity to be college and career ready, be financially sustainable, promote efficiency, accountability, and greater local funding flexibility, target students at-risk with supports for teachers and students, and ensure educational excellence for all students in Kansas.